We are :

 Trekkers are attracted to this route because it is significantly cheaper than other routes.
 It is also the only route that provides communal sleeping huts at every overnight site.
 Most of the huts also sell soft drinks, beer, and chocolates.
 However, the large number of trekkers can be overwhelming.
 The route uses the same path for the ascent and dissent, it is dirty, and overcrowded.

-The Shira route is a variation of the Lemosho Route suggested to trekkers that are already acclimatized to the altitude from climbing Mt.
-Kenya or Mt.
-Meru a few days before attempting to Climb Mount Kilimanjaro.
+The Shira route is a variation of the Lemosho Route suggested to trekkers that are already acclimatized to the altitude.
 More information on this route is provided on request.

 The Umbwe route is considered to be very difficult.
 This short, steep, and direct route can be hiked in 6 or 7 days.
 By hiking the route in 7 days, the additional acclimatization day will significantly increase your chances of reaching the summit.